fox-dr/hbfa-sales-ui/ROADMAP.md

 * Roadmap items are **subject to reprioritization** as business needs evolve.
 * Each milestone should result in a working increment that can be demoed internally.

----

-A pro team usually keeps `CHANGELOG.md` and `ROADMAP.md` side by side at the repo root, so devs and execs can see **history** and **future** in one glance.

-Do you want me to also prepare a **timeline diagram** (visual roadmap) so you can drop it into presentations?
-That way your stakeholders see progress and priorities at a glance, not just in text.